 In partnership with New Faith Communities, the Center for Leadership Excellence invited Christian Coon to lead a Day of Learning on October 16, 2018, at Hayes Barton UMC.

-What to expect: In this workshop, Christian Coon will build on his recent publication, Failing Boldly: How Falling Down in Ministry Can Be the Start of Rising Up, to inspire participants to:
+About the Day: In this workshop, Christian Coon built on his recent publication, Failing Boldly: How Falling Down in Ministry Can Be the Start of Rising Up, to inspire participants to:

 - Take a few risks!

 - Embrace the old idiom that one needs to crack a few eggs to make an omelet!

 - You may fail, but you are not a failure.